 Sanguinea Pitcher Plant - Nepenthes

-Please note: the Nepenthes pitcher plants may or may not have pitchers at the time of shipping, but are mature enough that they will soon grow new ones.
-If you receive a pitcher plant with dead/shriveled pitchers, this will not impact the health of the plant - just clip the spent pitchers wth sterile scissors and new ones will soon grow.
+Dead/shriveled pitchers?
+Nepenthes pitcher plants may or may not have pitchers at the time of shipping, but are mature enough that they will soon grow new ones.
+If you receive a pitcher plant with dead/shriveled pitchers, this will not impact the health of the plant; just clip the old pitchers wth sterile scissors to make room for new ones to grow.

 Plant size.
 We ship our plants in 3-inch-deep pots when they are 2.5 to 6 inches tall so they can grow to maturity under your green thumb.